MongoDB command

 command allows you to delete one or more documents in a collection.
 The deletes

-array contains the delete operations, where each operation has the q
+array contains the delete operations, where each operation has:

 field set to 0